 “Terproline® Face Cream – A combined anti-aging day-/night cream with elasticity, firming and moisturizing properties.
 The cream strengthens the skin’s barrier functions and increases the skin’s resistance.
 Contours of the skin is strengthened and its youthful structure is preserved.
 Contains Hyaluronic acid, soy protein and plant herbs with traditions of Ayurvedic medicine.“

-Terprolines key ingredients are: Hyaluronic acid, Peptides and Ayurvedic herbs.
+Key ingredients: Hyaluronic acid, Peptides, and Ayurvedic herbs.

 Terproline Face Cream Ingredients: AQUA (WATER),PPG-15 STEARYL ETHER, STEARETH-2, PROPYLENE GLYCOL, GLYCERIN, STEARETH-21,CETEARYL ALCOHOL, DIMETHICONE, STEARIC ACID, CETEARYL ETHYLHEXANOATE,MADECASSOSIDE, ACETYL GLUCOSAMINE, HYDROLYZED FIBRONECTIN, SORBITOL, PEG-4PROLINE LINOLENATE, CERAMIDE 3, ASIATICOSIDE, SODIUM HYALURONATE, TOCOPHERYLACETATE, SACCHARIDE ISOMERATE, CERAMIDE 6 II, BENZYL PCA, PEG-4 PROLINELINOLEATE, PHYTOSPHINGOSINE, CHOLESTEROL, GLYCINE SOJA PROTEIN (GLYCINE SOJA(SOYBEAN) PROTEIN), CETEARYL GLUCOSIDE, CERAMIDE 1, CARBOMER, DISODIUM EDTA,BHT, SODIUM LAUROYL LACTYLATE, XANTHAN GUM, PHENOXYETHANOL, SODIUM HYDROXIDE,PARFUM (FRAGRANCE).